mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

 * Build: for core add PCL profiles 7, 78 and 259; for F# extensions drop PCL profile 328

 ### 3.2.3 - 2014-09-06
-* Bug fix: MatrixNormal distribution: density for non-square matrices *~Evelina Gabasova*
+* BUG: MatrixNormal distribution: fix density for non-square matrices *~Evelina Gabasova*

 ### 3.2.2 - 2014-09-05
-* Bug fix: MatrixNormal distribution: density computation switched row and column covariance *~Evelina Gabasova*
+* BUG: MatrixNormal distribution: density computation switched row and column covariance *~Evelina Gabasova*

 ### 3.2.1 - 2014-08-05
 * Package fix: make sure .Net 3.5-only dependencies are not installed on .Net 4 and newer.